-I am always banging on about show don't tell.
+I am always banging on about telling and showing.

-For some, show, don’t tell has become a cliché with little value, but as a professional editor, I’d insist that showing, not telling is the most powerful tool a writer can use.
+For some, telling and showing has become a cliché with little value, but as a professional editor, I’d insist that showing, not telling is the most powerful tool a writer can use.
 Utilizing this one technique will make you a better writer overnight.

 Afterall, clichés are clichés for a reason and there’s a strong element of wisdom behind the well-worn phrase.